Discovery-IDRs/predIDR/analysis/inpainting_mobidb/model_0-00/notes.md

 ![Alt text](out/metrics_loss_model0-0.png)

+### Comparing Model Outputs
+Because of oscillations in the losses, there is a prediction that generator outputs the same disordered amino acid sequence for all contexts.
+I looked at the model outputs at 0 epochs (without training) and at 300 epochs (with training).
+With training, the model outputs the same amino acid sequence for the disordered sequence for all contexts.
+Without training, the model outputs different amino acid sequences.
+This means that the model is learning to predict the same amino acid sequence for all context.

 ## Conclusions
 The model did not converge when therefore looked into diagnosing model architecture problems and deduced that there needs to be a simpler model architecture based off of our size of data.